 Optical ground station network providers anticipate an Ethernet-based rate of 10Gbps from space at a per GB price of 50% less than current RF network providers.
 The ability to downlink from a single LEO small satellite 2-5 TB of data per day, ten times more than current RF systems, without significant investment in ground systems or ITU slots, will foster a revolutionary change in the communication industry.

 Vision Engineering Solutions has been awarded an initial Phase II SBIR by AFRL, and a Sequential Phase II SBIR by NAVWAR to build Optical Ground Stations.
 Our Optical Ground Station includes attributes of both systems.

 Optical data collection for testing and evaluation is at the core of our beginnings.
-We understand tracking, testing, and the collection of data required, whether it’s Middle Wavelength Infrared (MWIR) imagery of aircraft or laser-ranging data from RAM targets.
+We understand tracking, testing, and the collection of data required, whether it’s mid-wave infrared (MWIR) imagery of aircraft or laser-ranging data from RAM targets.

 The Vision Engineer Solutions team has deployed sophisticated optical data collection systems to numerous test ranges, both CONUS and OCONUS, to collect data for R&D, engineering analysis, and documentation.
 The data you receive is metrically and radiometrically calibrated through fully calibrated sensors and tracking systems.